bcgov/action-deployer-openshift/README.md

 - Replicas limited to 1 (deployment.spec.replicas)
 - Rollout strategy limited to `Recreate` (deployment.spec.strategy.type)

-# Route Verification

-Deployment templates are parsed for a route.
-If found, those routes are verified with a curl command for status code 200 (success).
-This ensures that applications are accessible from outside their OpenShift namespace/project.

 # Output

 The action will return a boolean (true|false) of whether a deployment has been triggered.
-It can be useful for follow-up tasks, like verifying job success.
+It can be useful for follow-up tasks, like running tests.

 ```yaml
 - id: meaningful_id_name